-What to Expect When You Work at a Rehab
+What to Expect When You Work in Drug Rehab

 Additionally, there are some other benefits of being a man or woman in recovery and working in treatment.
 We’re able to connect with patients in a way that individuals who have not personally struggled with addiction, may not.
 Hence, being sober and working in a drug rehabilitation center may provide the ability to be a more productive worker.
 That’s true of behavioral health techs (BHTs), therapists, doctors, group leaders, alumni coordinators, clinical directors, and everyone else who help operate a drug rehab.

-The Risk of Relapse When You Work at a Drug Rehab Center as a Recovering Addict
+The Risk of Relapse When Working in a Drug Rehab Center as a Recovering Addict